DLBD-Department/Python-Data-Science/README.md

 # Python-Data-Science
-Introduction to data manipulation, visualization and model selection in Python
+Introduction to data manipulation, visualization and model selection in Python.